garagesteve1155/function_former/version2/README.md

 Model won’t fit on my computer

-Use the Mistral version (Requires only 10gb of ram) or use the ChatGPT version.
+Use the Mistral version (Requires only 10gb of ram) or use the ChatGPT version (runs on any computer but requires internet access and a funded OpenAI API key).

 No GUI / Tkinter error